 6TEPCO staff proposed related plant improvements (e.g. elevating emergency diesels) after design basis tsunami level re-evaluations.
 Consequently, the underlying plant vulnerabilities in the design extension range were not completely unknown.
-Unfortunately, no remedial actions were derived.
-[99]
+Unfortunately, not remedial actions were derived.
+[101]

-With reference to the basic regulatory guidance on the international level and respective PSA guides, the following points can be highlighted.
-General and specific requirements for external hazards analysis are given in IAEA Safety Standard NS-R-3 [59] from 2003.
-Only minor changes (about the characterization of hazards) are introduced into the new draft revision [75].
-The WENRA Safety Reference Levels from 2008 already require a systematic assessment of (natural) hazards.
-However, probabilistic assessment is only required for selected hazards [67], p.
-33. In light of the Fukushima Dai-ichi accident, the WENRA Safety Reference Levels from 2014 requires the following.
-"For all natural hazards that have not been screened out, hazard assessments shall be performed using deterministic and, as far as practicable, probabilistic methods taking into account the current state of science and technology.
-This shall take into account all relevant available data, and produce a relationship between the hazards severity (e.g. magnitude and duration) and exceedance frequency, where practicable."
-[97], p.
+magnitude and duration) and exceedance frequency, where practicable."
+[99], p.
 50 "Hazard assessment shall be based on all relevant site and regional data.
 Particular attention shall be given to extending the data available to include events beyond recorded and historical data.
 Special consideration shall be given to hazards whose severity changes during the expected lifetime of the plant.
 The methods and assumptions used shall be justified.
 Uncertainties affecting the results of the hazard assessments shall be evaluated."
-[97], p.
-51. Regarding the probabilistic assessment, "external hazards shall be included in the PSA for Level 1 and Level 2 as far as practicable, taking into account the current state of science and technology.
+[99], p.
+51. Regarding the probabilistic assessment, "[e]xternal hazards shall be included in the PSA for level 1 and level 2 as far as practicable, taking into account the current state of science and technology.
 If not practicable, other justified methodologies shall be used to evaluate the contribution of external hazards to the overall risk profile of the plant."
-[97], p.
+[99], p.
 38

-International guidance documents on Level 1 and Level 2 PSA likewise treated hazards PSA already before 2011.
+International guidance documents on level 1 and level 2 PSA likewise treated hazards PSA already before 2011.
 IAEA SSG-3 [56] contains basic recommendations on hazards identification, screening and performing (detailed) probabilistic hazards analysis.
 Moreover, SSG-4 recommends extending the probabilistic assessment of severe accidents to hazard scenarios.
-Both SSG-3 [56] and SSG-4 [57] emphasise to extend the analyses up to a point where a safely controlled state has been reached in order to catch potential cliff-edge effects.
-The basic recommendations are in line with e.g. [97].
+Both SSG-3[56] and SSG-4[57] emphasise to extend the analyses up to a point where a safely controlled state has been reached in order to catch potential cliff-edge effects.
+The basic recommendations are in line with e.g. [99].

-Thus, there is no apparent gap in the basic regulatory requirements and recommendations on the international Level.
+Thus, there is no apparent gap in the basic regulatory requirements and recommendations on the international level.
 As already mentioned, regulatory guidance and safety assessment practice in a number of countries did not entail probabilistic assessment of hazards, in particular with respect to Level 2 PSA.
 And, especially regarding hazard assessment in Level 2 PSA, this is currently still applicable.

-Based on the authors' experiences and ASAMPSA_E questionnaire [119] answers, operators' not performing (detailed) hazards PSA is due to following issues:
+Based on the authors' experiences and ASAMPSA_E questionnaire answers, operators' not performing (detailed) hazards PSA is due to following issues:

-- No respective requirements in national regulation. - Current screening criteria (whether set by the regulator or defined by the licensee) in conjunction with hazard frequency estimations do not require more detailed assessments. - Lack of (site-specific) data and large uncertainties in hazard frequency as well as impact on the plant are cited to doubt the validity of (specific) hazard PSA. - Large amount of work for realistically determining the hazard impact on the plant and the essential safety functions because fragility of components

-- Lack of models and tools for effectively performing (detailed) hazard PSAs for a number of specific hazards results in time-consuming and costly hazard PSA projects. - Lack of expertise in the operator and regulatory organisations on state-of-the-art hazards assessment for specific hazards. - The cost-effectiveness of (specific) probabilistic hazard assessments is questioned in light of existing large (deterministic) safety margins.
+- No respective requirements in national regulation. - Current screening criteria (whether set by the regulator or defined by the licensee) in conjunction with hazard frequency estimations do not require more detailed assessments. - Lack of (site-specific) data and large uncertainties in hazard frequency as well as impact on the plant are cited to doubt the validity of (specific) hazard PSA. - Large amount of work for realistically determining the hazard impact on the plant and the essential safety functions because fragility of components - Lack of models and tools for effectively performing (detailed) hazard PSAs for a number of specific hazards results in time-consuming and costly hazard PSA projects. - Lack of expertise in the operator and regulatory organisations on state-of-the-art hazards assessment for specific hazards. - The cost-effectiveness of (specific) probabilistic hazard assessments is questioned in light of existing large (deterministic) safety margins.

-In view of the Fukushima Dai-ichi accident and in respect to probabilistic assessment of (external) hazards, the following issues should be considered in addition to the points stated in the sections above:
+In view of the Fukushima Dai-ichi accidents and in respect to probabilistic assessment of (external) hazards, the following issues should be considered in addition to the points stated in the sections above: